-As shown in Figure 1 (in association with Equation 1), the output voltage is sensed by the MIC45205 feedback pin (FB) via the voltage divider R{FB1} and R{FB2} and compared to a 0.8V reference voltage (V{REF}) at the error comparator through a low-gain transconductance (gm) amplifier.
-If the feedback voltage decreases, and the amplifier output falls below 0.8V, then the error comparator will trigger the control logic and generate an ON-time period.
+As shown in Figure 1, in association with Equation 1, the output voltage is sensed by the MIC45208 feedback pin FB via the voltage divider R{FB1} and R{FB2} , and compared to a 0.8V reference voltage, V{REF} , at the error comparator through a low-gain transconductance (g{M}) amplifier.
+If the feedback voltage decreases and falls below 0.8V, then the error comparator will trigger the control logic and generate an ON-time period.
 The ON-time period length is predetermined by the "Fixed t{ON} Estimator" circuitry: